sleepingkingstudios/incunabulum/collections/_organizations/wellspring/delvers-guild.md

   Finally, the guild provides training and mentorship for a fee.
 Members can learn how to use new weapons or to fight in heavier armor, or to develop proficiency in new skills, tools, or languages.
 More advanced abilities can also be trained, but this often requires a task or favor rather than gold.
 child_organizations:
+  - name: The Bright Band
+    slug: bright-band
+    heading: the-bright-band
+    details: |
+      An inexperienced group of delvers who volunteered to fight the undead in the catacombs beneath the market.
   - name: The Company of the Black Lantern
+    slug: company-black-lantern
     heading: the-company-of-the-black-lantern
     details: |
-      A group of eight humans, half-elves and halflings, who wear a signature uniform of black leather.
+      A group of six humans, half-elves and halflings, who wear a signature uniform of black leather.
 They tend to favor jobs that require investigation, stealth, and subtlety over brute force.
   - name: The Runewardens
     heading: the-runewardens
     details: |